Braden-King-1/MachineLearningCW/README.md

 ## Introduction

-This project is a comprehensive implementation of a machine learning pipeline to solve an image classification task using Convolutional Neural Networks (CNNs).
-The dataset chosen is the Street View House Numbers (SVHN) dataset, which consists of over 600,000 digit images taken from real-world photos of house numbers.
-This task is representative of practical applications in optical character recognition (OCR), automated postal systems, and smart city technologies.
+This project demonstrates a full machine learning pipeline designed to classify images from the Street View House Numbers (SVHN) dataset, which consists of over 600,000 digit images taken from real-world photos of house numbers, using Convolutional Neural Networks (CNNs).
+The pipeline spans from data acquisition to model evaluation and prediction on unseen data.
+CNNs are particularly suited for image classification tasks due to their ability to capture spatial hierarchies.

-The goal of this project is to design, implement, and evaluate a CNN that can accurately classify single digits from these images.
-The pipeline encompasses the entire machine learning workflow, including data acquisition, preprocessing, exploratory data analysis (EDA), model construction, model evaluation, and final predictions.
+The codebase and approach were adapted and expanded from a Kaggle notebook: [SVHN Classification with CNN Keras (96% Accuracy)](https://www.kaggle.com/code/dimitriosroussis/svhn-classification-with-cnn-keras-96-acc).
+Key steps were reproduced and extended to meet coursework requirements and enable model customization and improvement.

 ## Business Objectives